DataStroke99/Python-Lyrics-Visualizer/README.md

 # Getting Data
-I get the lyrics and all of the data from API offered by genius.com, which is a great website which has music data and lyrics easily avaliable. so i applied for the api and started accessing it.
+I get the lyrics and  data from the API offered by genius.com- is the world's biggest collection of song lyrics and musical knowledge.
+There is already a python binding for the genius API called the lyrics genius which helps you to achieve this but i wanted more control and understanding of the process so i decided to directly use the original API.
-I found that another creator has made a python binding of the api so its convinent to use his version but i decided that i wanted to have a custom one as i would be experimenting with it a lot. if you want to see the binding check lyrical genius.

-Using Genius.
-API

 Once you register for the api the user will get 3 client keys,